 Consider professors, teaching assistants, administrators or employers who can write well.
-Strong letters will balance out weaker portions of your application.
+Strong letters may help to strengthen weaker sections of your application.

 The letters should reflect what sets you apart from the rest, what gives you the potential to succeed, and should contain specific examples of your accomplishments.

 Ask your professors if they can write letters that will positively and enthusiastically present your strengths and accomplishments.
 If not, ask someone else.
-You need to have complete confidence in your recommenders because confidential letters carry more weight than non-confidential ones.
+You need to have complete confidence in your recommenders.

 Create a file containing a current resume, a list of your goals and accomplishments, a copy of your personal statement, and an unofficial transcript.
 Give this file to your recommenders.
 It will help them write stronger letters by incorporating more concrete details into their letters.